ericzon/angular-bitly-generator/README.md

 Fallback: if it exceeds the rate limit, returns the original link.
 It has been tested with angular 1.2.x & 1.4.
 @See http://dev.bitly.com/rate_limiting.html

+## Installation:

+	bower install angular-bitly-generator

+	And then add the script to your main html file:

+	<script type="text/javascript" src="bitly-generator.js"></script>

 ## Configuration:

 	.config(['bitlyProvider', function (bitlyProvider) {